MarineFurlan/AWS_Scalable_Infra_ALB_SSM_Maintenance_CloudWatch/README.md

 ## 1. Introduction
 <a name="#1-introduction"></a>
-&emsp;&emsp;Ce projet présente une architecture scalable, sécurisée et monitorée sur AWS.
+&emsp;&emsp;This project showcases a scalable and monitored architecture on AWS.
-Il s'agit de déployer une application web derrière un Application Load Balancer (ALB) dans un VPC privé, avec un Auto Scaling Group d’instances EC2.
+It deploys a web application behind an Application Load Balancer (ALB) in a private VPC, using an Auto Scaling Group of EC2 instances.
-La maintenance et la connectivité sont assurées via AWS Systems Manager (SSM), sans accès SSH direct, et la supervision est centralisée avec CloudWatch (métriques et alertes).
+Maintenance and connectivity are handled via AWS Systems Manager (SSM), without direct SSH access, and monitoring is centralized with CloudWatch (metrics and alerts).
 <br/>
 <br/>

 ## 2. Design Decisions
 <a name="#2-design-decisions"></a>
 ### <ins>Terraform</ins>
-L’utilisation d’IaC garantit la reproductibilité, le versionnement et l’automatisation des déploiements.
-L’infrastructure peut être déployée ou détruite en une seule commande, optimisant coûts et agilité.
+Using IaC ensures reproducibility, version control, and automated deployments.
+The infrastructure can be deployed or destroyed with a single command, optimizing costs and agility.

-### <ins>2 subnets privés pour l’ASG</ins>
+### <ins>2 Private Subnets for the ASG</ins>
-Ce choix permet de garantir la haute disponibilité et la résilience de l’application en cas de panne d’une AZ (Availability Zone).
+This guarantees high availability and resilience in case of an AZ (Availability Zone) failure.

-### <ins>VPC Endpoint S3 plutôt qu’une NAT Gateway (coût et besoin limité d’accès Internet)</ins>
+### <ins>VPC Endpoint S3 instead of a NAT Gateway (cost and limited internet needs)</ins>
-Les instances privées n’ont pas besoin d’un accès Internet permanent.
-Un endpoint S3, gratuit et sécurisé, suffit pour le bootstrap et évite les coûts élevés d’une NAT Gateway.
+Private instances do not require constant internet access.
+A free and secure S3 endpoint is sufficient for bootstrap and avoids the high costs of a NAT Gateway.

-### <ins>Session Manager pour ajouter de la securité en fermant le port SSH</ins>
+### <ins>Session Manager to enhance security by keeping SSH closed</ins>
-Le port 22 reste fermé.
-L’accès aux instances se fait via Systems Manager, renforçant la sécurité et simplifiant la gestion des accès.
+Port 22 remains closed.
+Access to instances is done through Systems Manager, strengthening security and simplifying access management.

-### <ins>Alarme CloudWatch unique pour simplifier la démonstration</ins>
+### <ins>Single CloudWatch Alarm for simplicity</ins>
-Une seule alarme sur les erreurs 4XX illustre le monitoring et la notification tout en limitant la complexité et le budget.
+One alarm on 4XX errors demonstrates monitoring and notification while keeping complexity and costs low.
 <br/>
 <br/>
 <br/>